7 Reasons Why Spreadsheets are Terrible for Project Management

 Reasons you should stop using spreadsheets for project management

-Here are the top 7 reasons why spreadsheets are terrible for project management and why you shouldn’t be using them:
+Here are the top 7 reasons why excel and spreadsheets are terrible for project management and why you shouldn’t be using them:

 1. Collaboration is a nightmare